Gebre Waddell

-Early life
+Early life and education

-Waddell was born in Memphis, Tennessee, into a family with a history of involvement in the civil rights movement.
-His father, James Waddell Jr, a sculptor, created the first-ever sculpture of Dr. Martin Luther King Jr. Lucious Matthews, Waddell's uncle, was prominently featured in several significant photographs from the civil rights movement.
+Waddell was born in Memphis, Tennessee.
+His father, James Waddell Jr., was a sculptor who created the first sculpture of Martin Luther King Jr. His uncle, Lucious Matthews, is depicted in National Civil Rights Museum exhibitions related to the 1968 Memphis sanitation strike.

-Waddell attended the University of Memphis, earning a degree in Accounting and Music.
+Waddell attended the University of Memphis, where he earned a degree in accounting and music.